-Displays and sets the IP address of the DME or SP2060 unit connected to the port specified by Port Select.
+Displays and sets the IP address of the DME or SP2060 unit connected to the port specified by the "Communication Port" dialog box.

-If the device group master IP address is changed and you are using the DME-N Network Driver, quit the DME Manager and then restart it after changing the DME-N Network Driver settings.
+If the device group master IP address is changed and you are using the DME-N Network Driver, quit the DME Designer and then restart it after changing the DME-N Network Driver settings.